Carsharing: Rapid growth in the United States

 In 2008, City CarShare introduced the first wheelchair carrying car share vehicle, the Access Mobile, specifically designed as a fleet vehicle shared with non-wheelchair users.

-Carsharing is noted as a tool for achieving vehicle miles traveled and greenhouse gas emissions reduction targets in the California Transport Plan (CTP) 2040 to reduce congestion and pollution.
+Car sharing is noted as a tool for achieving vehicle miles traveled and greenhouse gas emissions reduction targets in the California Transport Plan (CTP) 2040 to reduce congestion and pollution.

 Development and growth

-Carsharing has also spread to other global markets with dense urban populations (such as Argentina, Brazil, China, India, Mexico, Russia and Turkey) given that population density is often a critical determinant of success for carsharing.
-Successful carsharing development has tended to be associated mainly with densely populated areas, such as city centers and more recently university and other campuses.
+Car sharing has also spread to other global markets with dense urban populations (such as Argentina, Brazil, China, India, Mexico, Russia and Turkey) given that population density is often a critical determinant of success for car sharing.
+Successful car sharing development has tended to be associated mainly with densely populated areas, such as city centers and more recently university and other campuses.
 There are some programs (mostly in Europe) for providing services in lower density and rural areas.
-Low-density areas are considered more difficult to serve with carsharing because of the lack of alternative modes of transportation and the potentially larger distance that users must travel to reach the cars.
+Low-density areas are considered more difficult to serve with car sharing because of the lack of alternative modes of transportation and the potentially larger distance that users must travel to reach the cars.

-Many building developers are now incorporating share-cars into their developments as an added value to tenants, and municipal government bodies around the world are starting to stipulate the implementation of a carsharing service in new buildings, as a sustainability initiative.
-These trends have created a demand for a new model of carsharing – residential, private-access share-cars that are typically underwritten by the Homeowner association.
-In Germany a pilot project has been started by the semiconductor manufacturer Infineon to replace regular pool vehicles with a corporate carsharing system.
+Many building developers are now incorporating share-cars into their developments as an added value to tenants, and municipal government bodies around the world are starting to stipulate the implementation of a car sharing service in new buildings, as a sustainability initiative.
+These trends have created a demand for a new model of car sharing – residential, private-access share-cars that are typically underwritten by the Homeowner association.
+In Germany a pilot project has been started by the semiconductor manufacturer Infineon to replace regular pool vehicles with a corporate car sharing system.
 Replacing private automobiles with shared ones directly reduces demand for parking spaces.
 The fact that only a certain number of cars can be in use at any one time may reduce traffic congestion at peak times.
 Even more important for congestion, the strong metering of costs provides a cost incentive to drive less.
 With owned automobiles many expenses are sunk costs and thus independent of how much the car is driven (such as original purchase, insurance, registration, and some maintenance).